 When servicing an interrupt, those timings get slightly modified: 2 clock periods are inserted to facilitate interrupt request propagation (signals "hold_clk1" and "hold_clk2".)
 The following circuit inserts those two cycles:

-As you can see from the schematic, it happens - much like everything else - automatically, when interrupt is being serviced ("in_intr" is active) and during the M1/T2 cycle.
+As you can see from the schematic, it happens - much like everything else - automatically, when the interrupt is being serviced ("in_intr" is active) and during the M1/T2 cycle.

 How does the CPU load an instruction?

 Address latch stores the current address as read from the PC (program counter) register and increments it to be ready for the next byte to load.
 Here is the address latch and the incrementing circuit:

 The address is written into the address pins connected via the "address[15..0]":

 Each of the 16 address pins contains a latch that holds the address value on the external bus for the RAM/ROM to respond to.
 Once that happens, an instruction opcode is read into the CPU's data pins:

 There are 8 data pins and they are a bit more complicated than address pins since they are bidirectional on both sides (on the external CPU and on the internal data bus side).
 Each data pin also contains a latch that stores the input value as well as holds a data value to be written out.